sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ###  40. What is inheritance in JavaScript?

-**Answer:** Inheritance allows one class to inherit properties and methods from another class using the `extends` keyword.
-The child class can access parent methods via `super()` and can override them.
-This promotes code reuse and creates hierarchical relationships between classes.
+* Inheritance allows one class to inherit properties and methods from another class using the `extends` keyword.
+* The child class can access parent methods via `super()` and can override them.
+* This promotes code reuse and creates hierarchical relationships between classes.

 ```javascript
 class Animal {